GTD-IT-XXIV/gtd-xxvi-website/README.md

 git push
 ```

 3. Open a pull request (PR).
 Add the `DO NOT MERGE` tag for work in progress PRs.
 Add `Resolves #<issue-number>` to the PR body ([learn more](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)).
-Add other tags if necessary.
+Add other tags as necessary.
 4. See specific workflows.

 ### Frontend Workflow :construction: